R3Conclave/conclave-samples/key-recovery/README.md

 and in `KeyDistributionEnclave` in `constraintDemo` variable (enclave code hash for app enclave).
 Or vice versa, this is for demo purposes.

+TODO Note: For simplicity, I put in the Application enclave a signer hash for the KDE.
+This was only for demo purposes, and should be changed to code hash.
+Signer hash is easier, because it doesn't change that much.
+Additionally, the goal is that KDE doesn't have hardcoded constraints, just gets them from the client.

 1. First run

 To start host and enclaves and show key recovery run: